-The Bonds, when issued, will constitute valid and legally binding obligations of Paseo del Este Municipal Utility District No. 6 (the "District") and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
+The Bonds, when issued, will constitute valid and legally binding obligations of Paseo del Este Municipal Utility District No. 4 (the "District") and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
 The Bonds are obligations solely of the District and are not obligations of the State of Texas, El Paso County, the City of El Paso or any entity other than the District.
 Investment in the Bonds is subject to special considerations described herein.
-See "RISK FACTORS.'
+See "RISK FACTORS."

 The Bonds are offered by the Initial Purchaser subject to prior sale, when, as and if issued by the District and accepted by the Initial Purchaser, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
 Certain legal matters will be passed upon for the District by Winstead PC, Dallas, Texas as Disclosure Counsel.
-Delivery of the Bonds through the facilities of DTC is expected on or about August 16, 2022.
+Delivery of the Bonds through the facilities of DTC is expected on or about October 18, 2022.

-BIDS DUE: July 14, 2022 at 8:00 A.M., Mountain Daylight Time in El Paso, Texas securities laws of any such jurisdiction the qualification under registration prior to would be unlawful such e which
+BIDS DUE: September 14, 2022 at 8:00 A.M., Mountain Daylight Time in El Paso, Texas BID AWARD: September 14, 2022 at 9:30 A.M., Mountain Daylight Time in El Paso, Texas securities laws of any such jurisdiction the would be unlawful prior to registration or qualification under solicitation which such

-BID AWARD: July 14, 2022 at 2:00 P.M., Mountain Daylight Time in El Paso, Texas